knaw-huc/letter-serenissima-metadata-editor/README.md

-# Letter generic metadata editor
+# Correspondentia Serenissima metadata editor

-Generic (HuC) metadata application profile (and CMDI editor) for letters.
-This repository is a fresh copy of the initial test repository: https://github.com/knaw-huc/hi-generic-letter-metadata-editor (archived).
+This repository contains the code to run the CMDI metadata editor for the Correspondentia Serenissima project.